-The Institutional Review Board requires all researchers submitting proposals to complete the online researcher training provided by NIH (the website requires the establishment of a no-cost account).
+The Institutional Review Board requires all researchers submitting proposals to complete the online researcher training provided by EMU (the website is accessed through Moodle).
 This training covers basic concepts, principles, and issues related to the protection of research participants.
 When training is successfully completed, the researcher will receive a certificate.
 This certificate should be saved (as an image or pdf file) and kept on file - proof of training is required when submitting an IRB proposal.
 It is likely that most class participants have completed the online researcher training.
 If so, participants are required to submit a verification of their certificate to the course instructor.
 If not, participants must complete the online researcher training (about three hours) and submit a verification of their certificate to the course instructor.
 It is recommended that the training be completed prior to the week three class session.